BillMills/nodeuinoSensorArray/README.md

     server.listen(8000);

 and change the 8000 to whatever you want.

-## Visualization Page
-Is what index.html will eventually become!
-Right now, it just packs stuff from the JSON post into an ever-lengthening array.
+You can also move the visualization page off of port 8080 by changing the port number in the block:

+    //post index.html at 8080
+    connect.createServer(
+        connect.static(__dirname)
+    ).listen(8080);

 ## Future Improvements

-nodeuinoSensorArray is a living project!
-In the nearish future, I intend to add server-side data logging so you can keep track of your measurements, and some basic visalization of your data in the browser.
-Ideas on integrating and calibrating various sensors are also on the menu, but in principle any sensor whose output goes to the Arduino analog inputs should be compatible.
+So far, nodeuinoSensorArray is a generic data logger, broadcaster and visualizer based on an Arduino and a node server.
+In future, I would like to offer the same or similar functionality using different techniques and tools, such as server free with an Arduino ethernet shield, or portable using a Raspberry Pi - and of course, suggestions always welcome!